 He chose the worst possible opportunity to do so and doomed Camelot instead.

-Merlin further sealed Arthur’s fate by betraying Mordred and not allowing him to flee with the woman he loves either and thus giving him a reason to hate Arthur and the knights of Camelot.
+Merlin further sealed Arthur’s fate by betraying Mordred and not allowing him to flee with the woman he loves either, and therefore gives him a reason to hate Arthur and the knights of Camelot.

 Thanks to Merlin’s bad judgement, his compassion and his ruthlessness he prevented Arthur from fulfilling his destiny as much as the poison of any Questing Beast.